Abbanks/Resume/README.md

 - Jetpack Compose - It is faster, easier to use and requires less code.
 - Material Design - I majorly used for theming, styling, typography.
 - Android KTX - Used to write more concise, idiomatic Kotlin code

+##Features that i would love to add
+- Educational Background
+- Projects
+- Language
+- Experience
+- Tools Used

 ## App Link
 [App Link](https://drive.google.com/file/d/1mnJqV0h2PcZwlgGnFBqrK-xrl8E8UtTX/view?usp=sharing)